-CEO, Paul Lwali and City of Kirkland, Councilmember Amy Falcone.
+Paul Lwali, Friends of Youth, President and CEO, and City of Kirkland, Councilmember, Amy Falcone.

 Guests at the April 20 Celebration of Youth event.

 event highlights

 new willows youth services center

 There's never been more demand and more need.
 I'm so excited for the expanded services on the eastside, and the bold vision and direction that Friends of Youth is providing.